-ADI analyzed nearly 500 billion post impressions, coming to the conclusion that brands were posting more frequently to combat dropping organic reach (though it’s not clear how this conclusion is drawn).
+ADI analyzed nearly 500 billion post Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More, coming to the conclusion that brands were posting more frequently to combat dropping organic reach (though it’s not clear how this conclusion is drawn).

-While posting Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. was up 31%, organic impressions were down 35% year-over-year.
+While posting frequency was up 31%, organic impressions were down 35% year-over-year.

 How Post Frequency Helps Organic Reach